hdShang/arxiv-daily/docs/cs-CL/2025-06-24/papers/250619753v2-arabic-dialect-classification-using-rnns-transformers-and-large-lang.md

 ---
 layout: default
-title: Arabic Dialect Classification using RNNs, Transformers, and Large Language Models: A Comparative Analysis
+title: "Arabic Dialect Classification using RNNs, Transformers, and Large Language Models: A Comparative Analysis"
 ---

 # Arabic Dialect Classification using RNNs, Transformers, and Large Language Models: A Comparative Analysis